wechatShitProgram/gitea-related/Introduction.md

 * Multiple OS support
 Written with Go, Gitea can be done platform-independently across all platforms which Go supports, including Linux, macOS, and Windows, on x86, amd64, ARM and PowerPC architectures.

+* Support Git v2 protocol
+Gitea should support and follow git protocol because Gitea is a code version management tool based on git command.